-Camp is often one of the first places a child or teen may experience independence.
+Camp is often one of the first places a child may experience independence.
 Here are some suggestions we have to help your child while they're at Camp!
 We also suggest reviewing the "Missing Home" section that is on the next page!

 - Practice life skills!
-Think of all the things you may do for your child on a normal day, and have them start practicing doing them without you. - Visit Camp!
+Think of all the things you may do for your child on a normal day, and have them start practicing doing them without you.
+Some tasks to test out include safely and effectively putting on sunscreen and bug spray, changing in and out of a swimsuit, and showering by themselves. - Visit Camp!
 See above for Tour Days and Camp Events.
 Being able to visualize where they're going to be can be very helpful for children and reduce anxiety. - Campers will experience a large range of emotions while at Camp, which may include some negative emotions like being anxious or unhappy or even bored.
 Help your child learn how to name their feelings and work through them in a positive way. - Speaking up is such an important skill for people, and it starts as a child!
-When your child says something to you to tell someone else, or to have you fix it for them encourage them to share it directly or try to solve it without you.
-So many concerns we hear after a camper goes home can be easily and happily fixed in the moment, if only we had known! - Some of the biggest struggles for our teens is not having their phone/electronics, and drinking plain old water.
-Try to have some no-screen time at home to help them practice, as well as encourage them to drink less sugary/caffeine drinks that we don't offer here!
+When your child whispers something to you to tell someone else encourage them to share it directly.
+So many concerns we hear after a child goes home can be easily and happily fixed in the moment, if only we had known! - Teach the importance of drinking enough water during the day!
+While we'll have many intentional moments every day for water breaks, we've found that sometimes our campers are having too much fun and don't want to stop to drink water!
+This is another important reason for speaking up if we know their bottle is empty, we'll make sure to get it refilled!